 Ph: The Photography Research Network was established in 2010 as a research forum for early career scholars working in the field of photography.
 Since its establishment, the Ph network has gathered scholars from many institutions across the UK.
 The diverse interests of the group’s members are reflected in the heterogeneous character of the discussions in monthly meetings held at The Photographers’ Gallery in London, where participants have an opportunity to present their research and current projects in an atmosphere of intellectual rigour and peer support.

-In 2012 the Ph Network has been invited by The National Media Museum to commission content for Either/And: http://eitherand.org/.
-This project is aimed at examining critical issues that are shaping the histories of photography, film, publishing and broadcast media by making current research by leading thinkers and practitioners available to a wide and varied public.
-In the course of the first nine months of the project, starting in July 2012, the Ph Network focused specifically on photography.
-Ph members have selected a number of key issues in the current production, dissemination and theorisation of photography and were commissioning material in relation to these thematic areas.
-Published on the Either/And website, commissioned material includes essays, interviews, images and films, that provided a starting point for invited responses as well as public online discussion.
-Bringing together these disparate thematic strands is the conviction that unites the activity of Ph as a group: that photography can provide a point of contact between different disciplines, discourses, periods and approaches and that, by opening a dialogue between them, we might better understand the positions it occupies in society and culture.
+In 2012 the Ph Network was invited by The National Media Museum to commission content for the projcet Either/And.
+The project was aimed at examining critical issues that have been shaping the histories of photography, film, publishing and broadcast media by making current research of leading thinkers and practitioners available to a wide and varied public.
+In the course of the first nine months of the project, which started in July 2012, the Ph Network focused specifically on photography.
+Ph members have selected a number of key issues in the recent production, dissemination and theorisation of photography and commissioned material in relation to these thematic areas.
+Published on the Either/And website, commissioned material including essays, interviews, images and films, all of which provided a starting point for invited responses as well as public online discussion.
+Bringing together these disparate thematic strands was the conviction that unites the activity of Ph as a group: that photography can provide a point of contact between different disciplines, discourses, periods and approaches and that, by opening a dialogue between them, we might better understand the positions it occupies in society and culture.

 Ph: The Photography Research Network was established and developed by Ben Burbridge and Olga Smith.
 It is now directed by Andreia Alves de Oliveira, Alexandra Tommasini, Lauren Winsor, Annalisa Sonzogni, and Gil Pasternak